Policy

 Member of an emergency response team means a person who provides first aid or medical assistance in an emergency, either as a volunteer or for a nominal consideration, honorarium or training or activity allowance, and who is dispatched by a communications officer to provide the assistance, but does not include an emergency medical attendant, a firefighter, a paramedic or a police officer.

-Member of a police force who performs work in a forensic identification unit or a Violent Crime Linkage Analysis System unit means a member of a police force, as defined in the Police Services Act, who performs work in a forensic identification unit or a Violent Crime Linkage Analysis System unit of the police force.
+Member of a police service who performs work in a forensic identification unit or a Violent Crime Linkage Analysis System unit means a member of a police service, as defined in subsection 2(1) of the Community Safety and Policing Act, 2019, who performs work in a forensic identification unit or a Violent Crime Linkage Analysis System unit of the police service.

 Nurse who directly provides patient care means a member of the College of Nurses of Ontario who directly provides patient care.